-Dr. Moose is the SCS therapy dog.
+Dr. Moose is the SCPS therapy dog.
 Join Moose every Thursday at 4 pm for “Get Mov’in with Moose”…..a 3-mile walk around the Auburn campus.
 You can find Moose and his handler on the concourse outside the Student Center’s Starbucks.
 Dr. Moose knows how important exercise is to one’s mental health.
 You’ll also have the opportunity to pet the softest ears of any dog alive!

 Talk to Intake Counselor